eric-brechemier/the-shape-of-design-french-translation/glossary/momentum.md

 ## RATIONALE##

-I chose to translate the word 'momentum' figuratively, with 'élan', rather than using the translation from Physics, 'quantité de mouvement', whose usage is limited to natural science.
+I chose to translate the word 'momentum' figuratively, with "élan", rather than using the translation from Physics, "quantité de mouvement", whose usage is limited to natural science.